JackPu/vue2.x-core-image-upload/README.md

 *It just gets a better name and all api keep consistent.*

-Thansk for your support.
+Thanks for your support.
 All issues have been moved [here](https://github.com/Vanthink-UED/vue-core-image-upload/issues).